-Dr Jacob PhelpsLecturer in Tropical Environmental Change and Policy
+Dr Jacob PhelpsSenior Lecturer in Tropical Environmental Change and Policy

-Jacob is an environmental scientist particularly interested in the institutional dimensions of tropical forest and biodiversity conservation.
-He leads the Tropical Environmental Change and Policy Lab, which deals with the institutional and governance dimensions of issues such as illegal wildlife trade and tropical deforestation.
-Trained in the natural sciences and human geography, Jacob draws on a wide range of methods and analytic lenses, and is active in the science-policy interface.
-Jacob has worked in the Neotropics (Costa Rica, Belize) and across Southeast Asia.
+Jacob is an environmental social scientist dedicated to identifying strategies to protect tropical biodiversity.
+He leads the Conservation Governance Lab, which explores institutional, policy and legal responses to leading environmental challenges, such as illegal wildlife trade and wildfire.
+He draws on a wide range of methods and approaches, and is active in the science-policy interface, including through CITES and IUCN.
+Jacob has worked in the Neotropics and across Southeast Asia.
 Until August 2015, he was a Scientist at the Center for International Forestry Research (CIFOR) in Indonesia.

 PhD Supervision Interests

 • Conservation rule breaking • Governance of wildlife trade and illegal resource access • Conservation law and criminology • Social and policy dimensions of Indonesian peatland fires and haze • How ecosystem service concepts/valuation are understood and used by policy makers, prosecutors and judges

 Illegal trade & sustainable use of medicinal orchids in Nepal

 Governing Nepal’s water resources through Environmental Impact Assessments

 15/12/2019 → 15/12/2020

 Wildlife in Indonesia, Loss, Damage, & Sanctions (WILDS)